25 October 2008

 You are born a child of Adam, by nature, but you have also been born again of water and the Spirit, a child of God by grace.
 So whose son are you?
 Who is your father?

 Fathers train and teach their children to embrace and follow their values and beliefs.
 They train and teach their sons, in particular, to become men like themselves.
-And sons both resemble and emulate their fathers (whether biological or adopted).
+And sons both resemble and emulate their fathers, whether biological or adopted.

 You, therefore, are to be holy, as the Lord your God and Father is holy.
 You are to be perfect, as your Father in heaven is perfect.
 As He has redeemed you, taken you to be His own, and adopted you as His child and heir, so are you to live according to His Word, with faith and love toward Him, and with love for your neighbor.

-Everything depends upon these great commandments of God: all the Law and the Prophets.
+So, everything depends upon these great commandments of God: all the Law and the Prophets.

 It is first of all a matter of the heart, and then it is manifested in the flesh.
 As you believe and as you love in your heart, so do you speak and act, and so do you live.
+Or so you should.

-You do not see it or feel it or experience it in your own heart and life; nor in your own flesh and blood.
+You do not see it or feel it or experience it in your own heart and life; nor in your flesh and blood.

 So, whose son are you?
 Who's your daddy?
 Is it God or the devil?

 What do your words and actions confess?
-How do you live?

 But what about the Christ?
 Whose Son is He?
 He is both David's Son and David's Lord, because He is both God and Man.
 He is the Man after God's own heart, because He has a heart of perfect faith and love.
 And that holy and righteous heart of His beats for you within His human body of flesh and blood.

-All of God's commandments, from the greatest to the least, Christ Jesus has kept perfectly.
-All the Law and the Prophets He has fulfilled, completely, in faith toward God His Father, and in love for God and man.
+All of God’s commandments, from the greatest to the least, Christ Jesus has kept perfectly.
+All the Law and the Prophets, He has fulfilled completely, in faith toward God His Father, and in love for God and man.
 In love for you.

 In the Name + of the Father and of the Son and of the Holy Spirit.
 Amen.

-0 comments:
+No comments: